beNative/docforge/FUNCTIONAL_MANUAL.md

 - **Before** another item to place it above.
 - **After** another item to place it below.
 - **Inside** a folder to move it into that folder.

+**Importing from your computer:** You can also drag files and folders directly from your operating system's file explorer into the sidebar.
+Dropping them on a folder will import them into that folder, while dropping them in an empty area will import them to the root.
+The original folder structure is preserved.

 ### AI-Powered Refinement